soundpress/RulesOfNYC/docs/c16/index.rst

          (D) Special proceedings pursuant to Article 7-A of the Real Property Actions and Proceedings Law are available to all occupants of IMDs, notwithstanding that such IMDs may contain less than 3 residential units.

-      (v) Violation of § 2-04.
+      (v) Violation of 29 RCNY § 2-04.
 If the OATH Administrative Law Judge assigned to the case finds that the acts alleged by the occupant do not constitute harassment, the Administrative Law Judge may, in the alternative and without the need for the applicant to amend his or her application or pleadings, consider whether the facts alleged in the application describe an owner's failure to provide a service or an owner's unlawful diminution of services.
 If so, upon notice to the owner, the application may be processed pursuant to the Loft Board's rules regarding diminution of services as described in 29 RCNY § 2-04.
 Upon notice that the facts alleged will be processed as a diminution of services claim, the owner may seek permission from the Administrative Law Judge to file a response to the claim of diminution of services.
 The Administrative Law Judge may recommend a fine, in accordance with 29 RCNY § 2-11.1 for any finding of diminution of services.

    (2) (i) Termination of Harassment Findings.
-Where the Loft Board has issued a finding of harassment, the landlord may apply to the Loft Board pursuant to 29 RCNY § 1-06 of these rules, for an order terminating the harassment finding following the expiration of the period of time specified in the harassment order.
+Where the Loft Board has issued a finding of harassment, the landlord may apply to the Loft Board pursuant to 29 RCNY § 1-06, for an order terminating the harassment finding following the expiration of the period of time specified in the harassment order.
 The order containing the finding of harassment must specify the period of time, within a range of 1 to 3 years from the date of the order of harassment, during which the landlord is barred from applying for an order of termination.
 However, where a landlord has been convicted of a crime for conduct found by the Loft Board to constitute harassment, the landlord may apply for an order of termination only after at least 5 years have passed since the date of the order of harassment.
 After the period during which the landlord is barred from applying for termination of the harassment finding has expired, the Loft Board may terminate the harassment finding if it finds that:

          (A) Since notification of the order, the landlord has not engaged in the prohibited conduct or any other conduct which constitutes harassment;

-         (B) The landlord has achieved compliance with the fire and safety standards of Article 7-B, alternative building codes or provisions of the MDL, as provided in 29 RCNY § 2-01(a) of the rules governing Code Compliance Work and as may be exhibited by the issuance of a temporary certificate of occupancy, or Article 7-B certification on the approved Loft Board form, or if Article 7-B compliance was achieved prior to the date of the order of harassment, has obtained a final residential certificate of occupancy for the IMD units;
+         (B) The landlord has achieved compliance with the fire and safety standards of Article 7-B, alternative building codes or provisions of the MDL, as provided in 29 RCNY § 2-01(a) governing Code Compliance Work and as may be exhibited by the issuance of a temporary certificate of occupancy, or Article 7-B certification on the approved Loft Board form, or if Article 7-B compliance was achieved prior to the date of the order of harassment, has obtained a final residential certificate of occupancy for the IMD units;

          (C) The landlord has paid all civil penalties assessed in the order of harassment, and there are no other orders of harassment outstanding for the IMD building; and

-         (D) The landlord is in compliance with 29 RCNY § 2-05 of these rules relating to registration of the IMD building.
+         (D) The landlord is in compliance with 29 RCNY § 2-05 relating to registration of the IMD building.

       (ii) Orders Terminating Harassment Findings.
 An order terminating a prior Loft Board finding of harassment applies prospectively only, and the owner is not entitled to the decontrol of or market rental for any residential unit for which a sale of improvements pursuant to MDL § 286(6) and these Rules has taken place in the period from the date of the order finding harassment to the date of the order terminating such finding.

       (iii) Suspension or Revocation of Termination of Harassment Orders.
-If the Loft Board at a regularly scheduled meeting or at a special session called in accordance with 29 RCNY § 1-03(a) of the Loft Board rules has reasonable cause to believe that harassment is occurring or has occurred at the IMD after the date of an order terminating a prior finding of harassment, the Loft Board shall suspend such order of termination immediately.
+If the Loft Board at a regularly scheduled meeting or at a special session called in accordance with 29 RCNY § 1-03(a) has reasonable cause to believe that harassment is occurring or has occurred at the IMD after the date of an order terminating a prior finding of harassment, the Loft Board shall suspend such order of termination immediately.
 Notice of such suspension shall be mailed to the landlord and to all occupants.
 Upon the landlord's written request, the Loft Board shall schedule a hearing as soon as reasonably possible but not later than thirty days after the date of receipt of such request to determine whether the order of termination should be reinstated or revoked.

       (iv) Filing at the City Register.
 The order of termination or suspension, reinstatement or revocation of termination must be included among the IMD registration material on file with the Loft Board.
 The Loft Board will file the notice of termination or notice of suspension, reinstatement or revocation of termination in the office of the City Register.